On two-sided skew braces: Weakly trivial skew braces

 \section{Weakly trivial skew braces}

-In this section we introduce weakly trivial skew braces.
-Other than being a generalization of both trivial and almost trivial skew braces, the real motivation for this new class will become clear in the following section. \begin{definition} A skew left brace $A$ is \textit{weakly trivial} if $A^2\cap A_\op^2=\{0\}$. \end{definition} The proof of the following result is straightforward. \begin{lemma} Trivial and almost trivial skew braces are weakly trivial.
-Direct products and subskew braces of weakly trivial skew braces are again weakly trivial. \end{lemma} \begin{proposition} Let $A$ be a skew brace, then $A/(A^2\cap A^2_\op)$ is a weakly trivial skew brace. \end{proposition} \begin{proof} Note that we have a natural embedding $\iota:A/(A^2\cap A^2_\op)\to A/A^2\times A/A^2_\op$.
-The statement then follows from \cref{lem: weakly trivial closed under products and subskew brace}. \end{proof}

-In fact, \cref{lem: weakly trivial closed under products and subskew brace} is sufficient to construct all weakly trivial skew braces. \begin{definition} Let $G$ and $H$ be groups, then a \textit{subdirect product} of $G$ and $H$ is a subgroup $F$ of $G\times H$ such that $\pi_G(F)=G$ and $\pi_H(F)=H$, where $\pi_G$, respectively $\pi_H$, is the canonical projection of $G\times H$ onto $G$, respectively $H$.
-A \textit{subdirect product of skew braces} is defined analogously. \end{definition} \begin{proposition} A skew brace $A$ is weakly trivial if and only if it embeds as a subdirect product of a trivial and almost trivial skew brace.
-In particular, it is a subdirect product of $A/A^2$ and $A/A_\op^2$ \end{proposition} \begin{proof} One implication follows from \cref{lem: weakly trivial closed under products and subskew brace}.
-For the converse implication, consider the projections $\pr_1:A\to A/A^2$ and $\pr_2:A\to A/A_\op ^2$, the skew brace homomorphism
+In this section we introduce the new notion of weakly trivial skew braces.
+Other than being a generalization of both trivial and almost trivial skew braces, the real motivation for this definition will become clear in \cref{section: twosided skew braces}. \begin{definition} A skew left brace $A$ is \emph{weakly trivial} if $A^2\cap A_\op^2=\{0\}$. \end{definition} \begin{example} All trivial and almost trivial skew braces are weakly trivial. \end{example} \begin{definition} Let $G$ and $H$ be groups, then a \emph{subdirect product} of $G$ and $H$ is a subgroup $F$ of $G\times H$ such that $\pi_G(F)=G$ and $\pi_H(F)=H$, where $\pi_G$, respectively $\pi_H$, is the canonical projection of $G\times H$ onto $G$, respectively $H$.
+A \emph{subdirect product of skew braces} is defined analogously. \end{definition} \begin{proposition} A skew brace $A$ is weakly trivial if and only if it embeds into a product of a trivial and almost trivial skew brace.
+In particular, it is a subdirect product of $A/A^2$ and $A/A_\op^2$. \end{proposition} \begin{proof} It is clear that subskew braces and direct products of weakly trivial skew braces are once again weakly trivial, hence one implication follows.
+For the converse implication, consider the projections $\pr_1:A\to A/A^2$ and $\pr_2:A\to A/A_\op ^2$.
+The skew brace homomorphism